ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 Let us propose to determine an equation of the form

-The casehas already been demonstrated and we know that then equation (14) is completely determined.
+has already been demonstrated, and we know that equation (14) is then completely determined.
 The same is true if.

 (15)

-If we write thatgot rid of the postman5' cancels forwe obtain an equation of the form
+If we write thatrid of the postman5'cancels forwe obtain an equation of the form

 (16)